Monster Warriors: Core characters

 This blond 17-year-old fancies herself the second in command of the group and is Luke's love interest.
 She is an ace inventor who can turn ordinary household gadgets into monster-blasting weaponry.
 She is also the captain of the volleyball team and school class president and is an all-around goody two-shoes- although she doesn't like being called one.
+She is a combination of Velma Dinkley, Janine Melnitz, and Trini Kwan.